gridsome/gridsome.org/blog/2019-09-17-gridsome-07/index.md

 ## Shareable Network URL

 A network URL will now be visible in the terminal.
-It can be used to test the site on other divices in the same network with hot-reloading etc. This URL will only be active when using the default host, which is `0.0.0.0`, on private networks.
+It can be used to test the site on other devices in the same network with hot-reloading etc. This URL will only be active when using the default host, which is `0.0.0.0`, on private networks.

 ![Shareable url](./shareable-url.png)